 “He was the person who filled an empty void…so [when we broke up] I felt that a part of me was missing. – Jennifer Pan

-Jennifer Pan was convicted in December 2014 of first-degree murder, attempted murder and conspiracy to murder, alongside her co-accused, Lenford Crawford, David Mylvaganam and Daniel Wong.
-The invasion of the Pan family home is believed to have been carried out by Mylvaganam and a Eric Carty with Wong, Crawford and Pan being the masterminds behind the crime.
+Jennifer Pan was convicted in December 2014 of first-degree murder, attempted murder, and conspiracy to murder, alongside her co-accused, Lenford Crawford, David Mylvaganam, and Daniel Wong.
+The invasion of the Pan family home is believed to have been carried out by Mylvaganam and Eric Carty with Wong, Crawford, and Pan being the masterminds behind the crime.

-Parricide is a unique form of murder due to the intimate and personal relationship between the offender (the child) and the victims (the parents).
-They are not strangers to each other, victims that can be detached from and not seen as real people with names, families and their own lives.
-They are victims the offender knows personally and has most often lived with for the majority of their lives at the time of the offence.
+A parricide is a unique form of murder due to the intimate and personal relationship between the offender (the child) and the victims (the parents).
+They are not strangers to each other, victims that can be detached from and not seen as real people with names, families, and their own lives.
+They are victims the offender knows personally and has most often lived with for the majority of their lives at the time of the offense.

-In a study of eleven parricide cases where both parents were killed by their male child by Weisman, Ehrenchlou and Sharma in 2002 published in the Journal of Forensic Sciences, it was found that the common characteristics seen in many homicide cases were not relevant in these cases of parricide.
+In a study of eleven parricide cases where both parents were killed by their male child by Weisman, Ehrenchlou, and Sharma (2002) published in the Journal of Forensic Sciences, it was found that the common characteristics seen in many homicide cases were not relevant in these cases of parricide.

-For Jennifer Pan she did not have a criminal background, there was no substance misuse issues or juvenile violence in her history.
-No signs or warning factors which could have suggested this young woman would not only become involved in, but orchestrate, such a violent and vicious attack on her own parents.
+For Jennifer Pan, she did not have a criminal background, there were no substance misuse issues or juvenile violence in her history.
+No signs or warning factors which could have suggested this young woman would not only become involved in but orchestrate, such a violent and vicious attack on her own parents.